suaveolent/ha-hoymiles-wifi/README.md

 Configuration is done in the UI.

-1. `HOST`: Enter the IP address or the hostname of your inverter or DTU.
+1. `Host`: Enter the IP address or the hostname of your inverter or DTU.

 > **Note**: To find the IP address or hostname of your inverter/DTU, you can either access your router’s web interface to view connected devices, or use a network scanning tool (such as Fing or Angry IP Scanner) to identify the device on your local network.